PseudoDevs/IamGhost/FATAL8.md

-Last updated: 2024-04-02 12:46:20
+Last updated: 2024-04-02 12:48:24
-Random Quote: It's supposed to be automatic, but actually you have to push this button. - John Brunner
+Random Quote: It is fatal to enter any war without the will to win it. - Douglas MacArthur